Gravitational Wave Peep Contributions to Background Signal Confusion Noise for LISA: Methods

 \subsection{Signal Confusion Noise}

-Several studies have been conducted on EMRI signal confusion noise \cite{barack_confusion_2004, bonetti_gravitational_2020, racine_gaussianity_2007, chua_non-local_2022} as well as EMRB signal confusion noise \cite{toonenGravitationalWaveBackground2009, fanExtrememassratioBurstDetection2022} on various detectors such as eLISA, LISA, and TianQin.
+Several studies have been conducted on EMRI signal confusion noise \cite{barack_confusion_2004, bonetti_gravitational_2020, racine_gaussianity_2007, chua_non-local_2022, pozzoli2023computation} as well as EMRB signal confusion noise \cite{toonenGravitationalWaveBackground2009, fanExtrememassratioBurstDetection2022} on various detectors such as eLISA, LISA, and TianQin.
 However, very little work has been done on the very highly eccentric EMRIs between the two extremes of the parabolic EMRBs and the low eccentricity EMRIs.
 These signals must be considered, as they exist primarily in the lower frequency range of the LISA bandwidth \cite{Oliver_2024}.
+Pozzoli et al. (2023) \cite{pozzoli2023computation} has provided one of the most comprehensive studies thus far on a stochastic gravitational wave background from EMRIs.
+The results from this work showed that there is significant SNR from a GWB after removing the individually resolvable sources.
+In this remaining GWB lies the highly eccentric signals ($e>0.9$) which were removed from their study due to waveform model limitations.
+The in depth examination of these signals is the topic of this paper.

 These repeated bursts, or ``peep" signals, as seen in Table~\ref{tab:EMRBRate}, are not likely to be detectable on their own, with $\sim 1\mathrm{yr}^{-1}$ EMRB being detectable, there are numerous signals that remain undetectable.
 If we then take into account the peep signals, which have larger amplitudes in the frequency domain due to repeated bursts, then there are far more sources to consider and thus more likely undetectable sources that will add together, contributing to an overall background signal confusion noise \cite{Oliver_2024}.
 To construct this background, we will first need to determine a SMBH mass function that we can combine with our formation rates from the previous section to generate our peep background.